JustAnIdi0t/SFA_app/README.md

-# NSA_app
+# SFA Application
-This is the github repository for the Nation Stuttering Association(NSA) app.
-The code for this application is published under a MIT license, and is free to be used by anyone.
+This is the github repository for the SFA app.
+This code is NOT free to be used by anyone under a MIT license, because some people hate open source software.